nespresso/ntaf/Readme.md

 ```

-## Running Tests
+## Running Functional Tests
-Run `npx ntaf run` to launch the tests as they would be played remotely.
+* Run `npx run` to launch the tests as they would be played remotely.

-Run command line `npx ntaf run WDIO_CONFIG_FILE` to run the tests with a different configuration.
+* Run `npx run wdio.local.conf.js` to run the tests with local configuration.

-To run functional tests using your local configuration: `npx ntaf run wdio.local.conf.js`
+* Run `npx run wdio.debug.conf.js` to run the tests with debug configuration (see Running Tests in Debug Mode section
+for mode details).

-Note that the local configuration has to be generated first (see Configuration section).
+Note that the local and debug configurations have to be generated first (see Configuration section).

 ### Configuration
-The global configuration is set in the `wdio.conf.js` file in the root folder of your project.
+* The global configuration is set in the `wdio.conf.js` file, in the root folder of your project.

-The local configuration is set in the `wdio.local.conf.js`.
-This local configuration can be reset by running `npx ntaf generate-local-conf`.
+* The local configuration is set in the `wdio.local.conf.js`.
+This local configuration can be reset by running
+`npm run generate-local-conf`.
+* The debug configuration is set in the `wdio.debug.conf.js`.
+This debug configuration can be reset by running
+`npm run generate-local-conf`.

 ### Parameters
 To pass parameters to the command, add `--`: `npx ntaf run --parameter1=value1`